 Did you know...

 Part D auditors from both PBMs and Medicare Part D plans have the ability to pull all your Medicare Part C and Part D reimbursements if you aren’t in compliance … that could be 40 - 50% of your prescriptions each year!
 Since 2006, CMS Medicare Part D has required each pharmacy to have an active Fraud, Waste & Abuse Prevention Program.
-As of September 1, 2013, every pharmacy must check their employees and business associates monthly against the OIG, GSA, and SAM Exclusion lists.
+As of September 1, 2013, every pharmacy must check their employees and business associates monthly against the OIG, GSA, and SAM Exclusion lists and needs retained for 10 years.
 If you’re not properly documenting your staff’s FWA training and doing monthly exclusion verification checks, your pharmacy is at serious risk.

 R.J.
 Hedges and Associates has provided our business with the tools and support we require to compete in today’s marketplace.
 They have also set us apart from the competition due to the policies and procedures their team has put together for us.
 Not only have their sound policies helped us to remain compliant, they have made our organization look inward to see where we have lacked in the past and forced us to make the changes needed to be better health care providers and business people.
 Their extensive knowledge in human resources, performance management, and ethics has helped our business provide better care to our patients, respect the needs of our employees, and expand our business.

 Completing your monthly OIG reports is a mandatory requirement for Medicare part D. If you don’t do your monthly reports a CMS inspector or Medicare part D auditor has the authority to pull back 100% of the Part D reimbursements since the last OIG report was conducted.

 Additionally, it is very important that you print out your reports each month for your records so that you can prove that you have completed the monthly requirement.